 Later studies demonstrated \citep{2017ApJ...838L..13L, 2019arXiv190103260L} that the pulsar scenario has significant drawbacks.
 And recently the main focus is on the magnetar scenario.
-In 2020, the latter framework got sudden support from observations of Galactic sources.
+In 2020, the latter framework got sudden support from observations of a Galactic source.

-For several years, one of the main argument against the magnetar scenario was based on non-detection of radio bursts from Galactic magnetars, especially after the Dec.
+For several years, one of the main arguments against the magnetar scenario was based on non-detection of radio bursts from Galactic magnetars, especially after the Dec.
 2004 hyperflare \citep{2016ApJ...827...59T}.
 Galactic magnetars are known to be radio active: five sources demonstrated radio pulses with spin period or/and persistent radio emission \citep{2015RPPh...78k6901T}.
 However, nothing like FRBs were detected till 2019.
-In 2019 millisecond duration radio bursts were detected from Galactic magnetar XTE 1810-197 \citep{2019ApJ...882L...9M}.
-Still, this event do not look like twins of FRBs and can represent a different type of activity (see recent detailed study with simultaneous radio and X-ray observations in \citealt{2020arXiv200508410P}).
-Situation changed in late April 2020, when a strong millisecond radio burst was detected from SGR 1935+2154 \citep{2020Natur.587...54C, 2020Natur.587...59B} coincident with a strong high-energy burst \citep{2020ApJ...898L..29M, 2021NatAs...5..372R, 2021NatAs...5..378L, 2021NatAs...5..401T}.
+In 2019 millisecond duration radio bursts were detected from the Galactic magnetar XTE 1810-197 \citep{2019ApJ...882L...9M}.
+Still, these events do not look like twins of FRBs and can represent a different type of activity (see recent detailed study with simultaneous radio and X-ray observations in \citealt{2020arXiv200508410P}).
+Situation changed in late April 2020, when a strong millisecond radio burst was detected from SGR 1935+2154 \citep{2020Natur.587...54C, 2020Natur.587...59B} coincident with a strong high-energy burst \citep{2020ApJ...898L..29M, 2021NatAs...5..378L, 2021NatAs...5..372R, 2021NatAs...5..401T}.
 This discovery was accepted by many as the final confirmation that FRBs are related to magnetar flares \citep{2020MNRAS.498.1397L}.\footnote{Note, that also several studies demonstrated that statistical properties of some subsamples of FRB flares are similar to those of magnetars \citep{2020MNRAS.491.1498C, 2017JCAP...03..023W, 2019ApJ...879....4W}.} May be, such conclusion is pre-mature, but indeed, argumentation looks strong, and this gives a new boost to detailed analysis of different emission models in the framework of the magnetar scenario.

 Now most of researches agree that FRBs are related to NSs, and majority is inclined in favor of magnetic energy source.
 Of course, the final proof might be related to identification of a high-energy counterpart for an extragalactic FRB corresponding to a giant magnetar flare.
 However, this is not that probable, as typical distances to FRBs are at least about few hundred Mpc, and with existing X/$\gamma$-ray monitors magnetar flares can be detected only closer than 100 Mpc \citep{2005MNRAS.362L...8L, 2006MNRAS.365..885P}.
 However, recent discovery of an FRB in a near-by galaxy M81 \citep{2021ApJ...910L..18B} gives some hope for future multi-wavelength identification.